dgroomes/react-playground/raw-html/README.md

 when your app has a source of raw HTML that it needs to incorporate into the web page.
 For example, you might have a Markdown document that you send to the GitHub "markdown-to-HTML" API and now you want to splice the HTML into the page.

+I posted this code as an [answer to a StackOverflow question](https://stackoverflow.com/a/73006713).

 ## Instructions